babasaraki/iandow.github.io/_posts/2016-11-15-Data-Types-Compared.md

 	}
 {% endhighlight %}

-The nice thing about Avro is that it gives you an easy way to define a schema that can be used to enforce schema-compliance on record creation and can be used to serialize and deserialize records to/from Kafka native byte streams.
+The nice thing about Avro is that it gives you an easy way to define a schema that can be used to enforce the structure of  records and can be used to serialize and deserialize records to/from Kafka native byte streams.

 Everyone's familiar with Plain Old Java Objects (POJOs) and JSON Strings, so I won't go into those.